top of page

 5. Laser Therapy

-Laser therapy is a modern treatment option for gum disease.
+Laser therapy is a modern treatment option for Periodontal disease.
 It uses a specialized laser to remove infected tissue and bacteria from the gums.
 Laser therapy is less invasive than traditional surgery and can result in faster healing times.

 How to Prevent Gum Disease